ksu-is/The-AI-Quiz/README.md

 # Content
 * Intro page telling what the quiz is about.
 * (5 or 10)-question Quiz
-* Random order of questions
+* Select order of questions
 * Different types of question in answering.
 * The quiz kicks out any user who answers wrong on thinking its the AI.
 * Colors/Designs to help the application look less bland and dull.